IzidoroBaltazar/DeepReinfLearning/project3/README.md

 Vector of size 24.

 ### Rewards
 Based on the number of exchanges.
+0.1 point per ball exchange.

 ### Goal
 Reach average reward of at least 0.5 points per episode - which means at least 5 exchanges.